SELab-2/OSOC-3/files/documentation_architecture_and_design.md

 # High level documentation of the architecture and design

-This files gives a short description of the used architecture and the design of the project.
+This file gives a short description of the used architecture and the design of the project.

 ## Architecture
-A visual representation of our architecture is described in the **deployment diagram**.
+A visual representation of our architecture is described in the [framework graph](files/framework_graph/frameworkgraph.png).
+More information about the modules can be found [here](files/module_overview_backend.md) and [here](files/module_overview_frontend.md).

 ### Presentation Layer